 It is possible that the company could do another capital raise ahead of a sale, Schebella said.
 Salter Brothers and PeakSpan have set aside more funds to allow follow-on investments, Salter said.
 If Inference only needs a small sum, existing investors will fund it, while if it needs to raise a larger sum in the double-digit millions, it could open to new investors, he said.

 Inference provides a software-as-a-service intelligent virtual agent (IVA) and intelligent interactive voice response (IVR) platform.
 The platform works via phone, text, app or webchat.
 The product is sold mainly through telecom carriers, which white label it and sell it to end customers.
 The company works with 35 resellers, including many of the largest carriers in Australia and North America, and has more than 300 end customers, he said.

 Competitors include Genesys and Nuance, but Inference is different in that the solution is 100% browser-based, very quick to set up and users do not need technical expertise to set it up, the CEO said.

 The platform as it is today launched in 2012, but the company originally started in 2006 and is a spinoff from Telstra Research Laboratories, Schebella said.
 It is now headquartered in San Francisco with an office in Melbourne.

-Inference previously received investment of around AUD 6m from SB&G Group in 2015, in roughly equal parts as equity and a convertible note, the CEO said.
+Inference previously received investment of around AUD 6m from Salter Brothers in 2015, in roughly equal parts as equity and a convertible note, the CEO said.
 This investment allowed Inference to launch into the US, he said.

 by Christel Thunell in Sydney